 Take a work email.
 Resolve the person.
 Feed that into account workflows.

-Personal-email or background-check style lookup
+Personal-email or background-check lookup

-If you confuse these categories, you'll think every tool sucks
+Why people think every tool sucks

-The legal and pricing traps nobody wants to say out loud
+The legal and pricing traps

 Public profile does not automatically mean safe for commercial use